 Trend Cemetery: Claw Clips, Red Lipstick, Virtual Sneakers

-Welcome to Trend Cemetery, a new bi-monthly column where our Senior Editor Taylore Scarabelli tries to make sense of meaningless micro-trends, luxury fashion, and street style in the age of social media.
+Welcome to Trend Cemetery, a new bi-weekly column where our Senior Editor Taylore Scarabelli tries to make sense of meaningless micro-trends, luxury fashion, and street style in the age of social media.
 This week, she dishes on Instagram in and out lists, her love of internet fads, and her fashion predictions for 2022.

 Yesterday I posted an in and out list for 2022 on Instagram.
 I wanted to get ahead of the meme so I could secure my serotonin boost before the feed was oversaturated.
 Of course, it was only a few hours before a backlash was brewing, and I could no longer tell which was more cringe: the trend reports or the posts complaining about them.
 Some accused amatuer forecasters of having “zero taste,” while others thought the forecasts themselves were too short-sighted.
 “It’s literally a meme” I replied to one commenter, who said I would have to update my list daily in 2022.
 Duh.
 All I do is make content about trends.